danielwelch/django-q-sentry/README.md

 ### Usage

 Configure Sentry via the Django Q `Q_CLUSTER` dictionary in your Django project's `settings.py`.
 It is important that the `sentry` key be set in the `error_reporter` dictionary, as this name aligns with the project's entry point for this plugin.
 The only required configuration entry is your Sentry DSN.
+If sentry is init has been called in your code already, we will use Django's existing Sentry configuration.
 ```python
 Q_CLUSTER = {
     'error_reporter': {